 I couldn't honestly tell you what cracked first--my loneliness or my sense of moral dissociation.
 I remember moments of depression so severe I literally could not get out of bed; I would replay the middle part of Holst's Jupiter song over and over again and wish I could even nod to my roommate asking "Dude, are you okay?"
 I remember spending my nights at graveyard security walking my patrols while trying not to cry--often failing.
 I couldn't sleep and when I did I had terrible nightmares about aspects of my faith and personality literally personified as snarling monsters that were fighting each other and me trying to fight Satan with a pen for a weapon.

 I couldn't hold an Islam-lite in my head.
-I couldn't handle the real version.
+I couldn't handle the "real" version.
+(Remember, this was my experience, not some "truth.")
 My future prospects were negligible.
 No one wanted to deal with my "hardcore crap."
 I was utterly unweddable.
 I didn't really even have anyone to talk to who wasn't either telling me to "buck up little soldier" or "quit that silly Buddha crap."
 (I don't want to impugn anyone personally--they were doing their best and I don't think they knew I was actually in need of professional help.)
 I was praying to be killed basically every day.
 And the more I tried to double down and be a better Muslim, the more I didn't like the sexist, homophobic, misogynist I saw in the mirror.

 And I can't underscore the non-touching thing enough.
 It wasn't even the celibacy that was killing me; it was the lack of touch.
 Now understand the psychological effects of a complete lack of oxytocin a little better, but at the time I just thought I was growing to hate everyone and everything.
 Which of course made me even more disagreeable about how I wasn't being handed the wife I was entitled to, and made things worse, which made me more disagreeable.
 (Seriously this is how MRA's get to be so fucked up.)
 Hope had abandoned me.
 Both ideologically and logistically my worlds seemed like magnets with the same poles.
 The harder I tried to press them together the more force with which they would fly apart.